bioinfo-biols/CIRIquant/README.md

           -p test
 ```

-The output file `test.gtf` should be located under `test_data/quant/test_output/`
+The output file `test.gtf` should be located under `test_data/quant/test`

-The demo dataset should take no more than 10 minutes on a personal computer.
+The demo dataset should take no more than 5 minutes on a personal computer.
 It has been tested on
-my PC, which has a Intel i7-8700 processor and 16G of memory, running Ubuntu 18.04 LTS.
+my PC with Intel i7-8700 processor and 16G of memory, running Ubuntu 18.04 LTS.

 ### 5. Generate RNase R effect corrected BSJ information ###